-In 2018, Delaware banned trigger activators such as bump stocks and passed an extreme risk protection order law, which facilitates the removal of guns from at-risk individuals.
-In 2017, Delaware had the 15th-lowest gun death rate among the states and supplied crime guns to other states at the 21st-highest rate.
-To further strengthen its gun laws, Delaware could require a license to purchase a firearm, direct funding to evidence-based, community-driven violence intervention strategies in underserved communities, and restrict undetectable and untraceable firearms (also known as ghost guns).
+In 2021, Delaware took critical action to address the proliferation of unregulated ghost guns and to strengthen protections for survivors of domestic violence.
+In 2020, Delaware had the 25th-highest gun death rate among the states and supplied crime guns to other states at the 20th-highest rate.
+To further strengthen its gun laws, Delaware could require a license to purchase a firearm, strengthen investments in community violence intervention programs, and strengthen its firearm relinquishment laws.

 What Delaware Does Well